GeospatialPython/pyshp/README.md

 field is a Python list with the following information:

   * Field name: the name describing the data at this column index.
   * Field type: the type of data at this column index.
+Types can be:
+       * "C": Characters, text.
+	   * "N": Numbers, with or without decimals.
+	   * "F": Floats (same as "N").
+	   * "L": Logical, for boolean True/False values.
+	   * "D": Dates.
-Types can be: Character, Numbers, Longs, Dates, or Memo.
-The "Memo" type has no meaning within a GIS and is part of the xbase spec instead.
+	   * "M": Memo, has no meaning within a GIS and is part of the xbase spec instead.
   * Field length: the length of the data found at this column index.
 Older GIS software may truncate this length to 8 or 11 characters for "Character" fields.